 Step 2: Add the Rice Paper

-Place 2–3 sheets of rice paper directly into the dry pan.
+Place a sheet of rice paper directly into the pan with olive oil.

-They’ll start out stiff and papery, like edible parchment.
-Don’t panic.
+They’ll start out stiff and papery, like edible parchment, but don't panic.
 Heat is transformative in cooking and in life.

 As they warm, they soften slightly and begin to adhere together.